Description: This curriculum explores 10 different things we are

 There are printable visuals that go with each Bible Lesson.
 You will find these (as well as printable “Power Hour Promises”) here.

 This is where kids get hands-on with the Bible.
 We purchased a case of Bibles to have on hand in our classroom.
 However, kids should be encouraged to bring theirs from home so they can become familiar with their very own Bibles.

 class where the kids enjoy an activity, craft, and/or snack related to

 the lesson.
 Our goal is that even while they are eating a snack, the

 Some activities involve a coloring/activity page.
 You will find these here.

 Putting all of the above elements together makes for an exciting learning environment.
 Your students will have fun learning more about who they are to, through, and because of Jesus!

 Remember, lesson visuals can be found here.

-(I am planning to add links for the visuals, etc., here also, but in the meantime, click above and scroll to the "We Are..." sections of those pages.)
+(I am planning to add links for the visuals, etc., to this page also, but in the meantime, click above links and scroll to the "We Are..." sections of those pages.)